hsc-latte/hs32core-rtl/HOWTO.md

 > You can then configure your own comands in your favourite IDE.

 ## Build iceFUNprog (console version)

-Install the dotnet core runtime.
-Located in `third_party/` is a **dotnet core** distribution for Windows and Mac users only (for now).
-To build, run the task "Build icefunprog".
+Located in `third_party/icefunprog` is a **dotnet core** distribution for Windows and Mac users only (for now).
+Building is quite simple:
+- Install the dotnet core runtime.
+- To build, run the task "Build icefunprog".

-To run the program, simply execute
+To run the program, execute
 ```
 dotnet build/icefunprog/iceFUNprog.dll
 ```